haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 sitemap: false
 ---

-### Preface
+### Introduction

->   Warning: This article is a bit long, please make good use of the table of contents!
+>   Warning: This article is a bit lengthy, please make good use of the directory!

-Flavor is subjective, and naturally, coffee preferences are also subjective.
+Flavor is subjective, and naturally, preferences for coffee are subjective too.

-However, we often still need some objective data, not only to facilitate communication and exchange among enthusiasts but also to help us adjust parameters and improve a bad-tasting cup of coffee.
+However, many times we still need some objective data, not only for communication and exchange among enthusiasts but also to help us adjust parameters and improve a cup of bad coffee.

-Over the past three years, when teaching the brewing theory course at NTU Coffee Club each semester, I always start by discussing the "objective" data of coffee, more precisely, TDS (an indicator of concentration) and extraction yield.
+Over the past three years, when teaching the brewing theory course at NTU Coffee Club each semester, I always start with the "objective" data of coffee, more precisely, TDS (a measure of concentration) and extraction yield.

-Since extraction yield is calculated from TDS, measuring TDS becomes the most critical step in obtaining "objective" coffee data.
-However, accurately measuring TDS is extremely difficult.
-Even a slight flaw in the process can lead to very large errors in the results.
-Videos using absolutely incorrect measurement methods can also be seen frequently online, causing the measured values of these "objective data" to no longer be "objective," losing their original meaning.
+Since the extraction yield is calculated from TDS, measuring TDS has become the most crucial step in obtaining "objective" data about coffee.
+However, measuring TDS accurately is extremely difficult.
+Even slight flaws in the process can lead to significant errors in the results.
+Online, it's common to see videos of measurements being taken in absolutely wrong ways, causing these "objective data" measurements to no longer be "objective," losing their original meaning.

-Currently, articles and resources on TDS measurement are still quite scarce in Taiwan (or the Chinese-speaking world).
-Therefore, I wrote this article, hoping to inspire more discussion.
-In this article, I explain my TDS measurement process in detail, conduct an experiment to measure the effect of evaporation on TDS, and compare several mainstream TDS meters on the market.
+Currently, articles and resources about TDS measurement in Taiwan (or the Chinese-speaking world) are still quite scarce.
+Therefore, I wrote this article in hopes of initiating further discussion.
+In this article, I explain my TDS measurement process in detail, conduct an experiment to measure the impact of evaporation on TDS, and test several mainstream TDS meters on the market.

-All the experimental data in this article is [open-sourced](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing).
-Please feel free to use it.
-If you have any insights or new discoveries about the data, please let me know!
+All experimental data in this article are [openly available](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing), please feel free to use them, and if you have any insights or new findings about the data, please let me know!

 ### What is TDS?

-We generally use TDS, or total dissolved solids, to represent the concentration of coffee.
-By definition, TDS is the weight of coffee solids in the coffee liquid $(M_{bev})$ divided by the weight of the coffee liquid $(B)$.
+We generally use TDS, or total dissolved solids, to indicate the concentration of coffee.
+By definition, TDS is the weight of coffee material $(M_{bev})$ divided by the weight of the coffee liquid $(B)$.

-$$ TDS = \frac{M_{bev}}{B} $$
+$$ \mathrm{TDS} = \frac{M_{bev}}{B} $$

-For example, if a 100g cup of coffee contains 1.4g of coffee solids (for instance, if we assume the coffee is dried in an oven and 1.4g of coffee solids remain), then the TDS is 1.4%.
+For example, if we know that a 100g cup of coffee contains 1.4g of coffee material (assuming we dry the coffee in an oven and end up with 1.4g of coffee solids), then the TDS is 1.4%.

-In the commonly seen coffee brewing control chart, the vertical axis represents TDS.
+The vertical axis in the commonly seen Golden Cup chart represents TDS.

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">